Port of Nagoya Public Aquarium

 The Port of Nagoya Public Aquarium (名古屋港水族館, Nagoyakō Suizokukan) is a public aquarium in Minato-ku, Nagoya, Aichi Prefecture, Japan.

-It is the public aquarium with the largest tank capacity and total area in Japan.
-It also owns Japan's largest dolphin show tank.
+It is a member of the Japanese Association of Zoos and Aquariums (JAZA), and is the public aquarium with the largest tank capacity and total area in Japan.
+It also contains Japan's largest dolphin show tank.
+The aquarium is accredited as a museum-equivalent facility under the Museum Act by the Ministry of Education, Culture, Sports, Science and Technology.

 History

 Opened in 1992, the Port of Nagoya Public Aquarium is a public aquarium operated by Nagoya Minato Promotion Foundation.